Valentin Tomberg: The Impoverishment of Protestantism

 I was referring to the stripping of our culture that happened in the Enlightenment.

-But certain thinkers go back beyond the Enlightenment to the Reformation, feeling that the latter paved the ground for former.
+But certain thinkers go back beyond the Enlightenment to the Reformation, seeing that the latter paved the ground for former.
 The Reformation began the process of stripping away; the Enlightenment simply carried it further.

-I wrote those words earlier this week and then discovered this potent sentence.
 It is a sentence which not only encapsulates much of Tomberg´s thought, I find it encapsulates many fruits of my journey for several years now, a search which has taken me through three European Catholic countries and allowed my eyes to see things I never could see with my Anglo-American heritage …

-10 Comments
+Comments

-1. Edwin Shendelman
+1. Edwin Shendelman Avatar

 I read this and wonder: What does it mean to be a conscientious Christian?
 Was not Jacob Boehme a conscientious Christian?
 John Bunyan?
 George Fox?
 Jane Leade?
 John Wesley?
 Phoebe Palmer?
 William Seymour?
 C.S.
 Lewis?
 Knowing I could not tie the shoelaces of any of these people…as Christians.
 Yet they would be called Protestants.